department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/benefit-applications.md

 ## After you apply
-This is a high-level description of the “After You Apply” page for benefit applications.
+This is a high-level description of the “After you apply” page for benefit application.

-### Page header
+### Page title
 The page title should be: "After you apply for (Most Commonly Used Benefit Name)."

 ### Introduction
-Introduction text describes what will happen next in the application process after an applicant submits an application.
+The introduction describes what will happen next in the application process after an applicant submits an application.
 This section may include:
 * What an applicant needs to do after they submit their application.
 * SEO keywords (See [Writing for SEO](https://design.va.gov/content-style-guide/seo).)